Carolla Digital: History

-Carolla Digital (then the ACE Broadcasting Network) was launched on February 23, 2009 with the first broadcast of The Adam Carolla Podcast.
-When Carolla's terrestrial radio show was cancelled, Carolla saw an opportunity to launch the podcast that would become the flagship show of ACE Broadcasting.
-Carolla and Misraje worked out of Carolla's Glendale warehouse, which is now the network's recording studio, to record the show.
-In 2012 ACE Broadcasting was rebranded as Carolla Digital.
+Carolla Digital (then the ACE Broadcasting Network) was launched on February 23, 2009 with the first broadcast of The Adam Carolla Podcast, three days after Carolla's terrestrial radio show on KLSX was cancelled as part of a format switch to top-40 programming.
+Carolla and Donny Misraje worked out of Carolla's Glendale warehouse, which is now the network's recording studio, to record the show.
+In 2012, ACE Broadcasting was rebranded as Carolla Digital, a change that coincided with Carolla's legal dispute with co-founder Donny Misraje over ownership of the company.

+The debut episode of The Adam Carolla Podcast was downloaded more than 250,000 times in its first 24 hours, and within its debut week the show recorded 1.6 million downloads.
+By the end of 2009, it was selected by iTunes as its Best Audio Podcast of the Year.
+In May 2011, The Adam Carolla Show was certified by Guinness World Records as the most downloaded podcast in history, having received 59,574,843 unique downloads between March 2009 and March 2011, breaking the previous record held by The Ricky Gervais Show.

 With the success of The Adam Carolla Podcast, which was later renamed The Adam Carolla Show, the network grew.
 In late 2009, Carcast debuted.
 In early 2010, Spider and the Henchman, The Parent Experiment, Daves of Thunder, and The Film Vault had their first shows.
 Shows debuting in late 2010 were Life Lessons with Jim Carolla, This Week with Larry Miller, The Big 3 Podcast, and The Punch with Craig Carlisle.
 Ace on the House debuted in early 2011, and For Crying Out Loud debuted in late 2011.
 Alison Rosen Is Your New Best Friend and Penn's Sunday School debuted in early 2012.
-In September 2012, Dr. Drew announced on Adam's show that he will soon have a program on this network.
+In September 2012, Dr. Drew announced on Adam's show that he would soon have a program on this network.